 Understanding how tax refunds work?

-Usually, a tax refund takes about a few weeks from when the taxpayer files their tax return.
+Typically, the federal tax refund, influenced by your filing status and tax year, can take a few weeks from when the tax preparer files your tax returns.
 But, there are also a few exceptional cases when your tax refund might take longer than usual.

 Examples of situations that get you a tax refund